Applications for #OhayoIGS 2024 will open later this year!

 Changes in 2023:

 - New space.
 In 2023, the #OhayoIGS will be moving to the Union D+E space on the Hyatt second floor; this location housed the Registration space in 2022.
 This placement gives us the most space we’ve ever had, all in one room.
 This will circumvent many issues we’ve had in the past with being split between multiple spaces.
 We will also be next door to PC Gaming, just down the hall from Console Gaming and the Extra Life charity installation, and around the corner from Tabletop Gaming.

 - Branding.
 While our new location is in a more “central area” than any space we’ve had before, we still expect some attendees to have a little trouble finding us.
 We’re working with the rest of the Gaming department to emphasize our position with new banners and generally improved wayfinding throughout the con.
 Getting attendees at large to read is truly an evergreen mission.

 - Ribbons.
 The addition so big, it gets its own page!
 We are hoping to make the #OhayoIGS a hotspot for finding badge ribbons in 2023 and beyond.
 Please see this page for more information on this new way to reach a dedicated group of attendees.

 - Incentives.
 As regular #OhayoIGS developers will know, we put a lot of effort into giving attendees a reason to play every game in the showcase.
-We’re still determining exactly what 2023’s incentives will be, but we are hoping to bring back both the ribbon and art poster prizing we have had great success with in the past.
+We’ve given out prizes like art prints, ribbons, lanyards, art trading cards, and more.

 What you can expect at Ohayocon: